 During the recovery time, patients will continue to be closely monitored and encouraged to continue their daily living activities.
 Upon discharge, clients leave with the peace of knowing that they are no longer dependent on Suboxone or any other opioids, and can begin living a life free from fear of relapse or drug cravings.

-We will return the central nervous system to a state of balance.
 There are two distinct advantages ANR has when compared to other treatment methods:

 With ANR, the patient is under deep sedation when the withdrawal is medically induced.
 This helps to avoid the worst of the withdrawal symptoms, as patients will be blissfully asleep while being treated.

-- ANR is the only treatment that treats the ROOT of the dependency and not only the symptoms of Suboxone withdrawal.
-It is a treatment method that physically alters the brain so that the endorphin-receptor imbalance no longer drives the urges and cravings for drugs.
+ANR is the only treatment that treats the root of the dependency and not only the symptoms of Suboxone withdrawal.
+It is a treatment method that physically alters the brain so that the endorphin-receptor imbalance no longer drives the urges and cravings for drugs

 If previous attempts at recovery from drugs such as heroin or Suboxone, ended in relapse, it is essential to know that you still have options and that achieving sobriety is possible.
 Addiction treatment at traditional rehab facilities focuses largely on Suboxone withdrawal symptom management and has ignored the mechanism behind opioid dependency: an imbalanced brain.